 TECHNOLOGY @ CLARK

 Being able to use information technology at Clark is essential.
-Below is information about the most common aspects of using technology at Clark that students ask.
-If you have additional questions, please do not hesitate to contact the ITS Help Desk (508-793-7745 / firstname.lastname@example.org).
+Below is information about the most common uses of technology at Clark.
+If you have additional questions, please check out the ITS website or contact the ITS Help Desk (508-793-7745).

-If you don't have your own computer, don't worry.
-Owning a computer is not required to be successful in your academic studies at Clark.
-Students without their own computers often use the computing labs on campus.
+While owning a computer is not required to be successful in your academic studies at Clark, access to one definitely is.
+If you aren't bringing a computer to campus, don't worry, Clark has you covered.
+Students without their own computers may use the computing labs on campus.

-If you bring a computer to campus, keep a separate record of its serial number and/or service tag.
+If you bring a computer to campus, be sure to keep a record of its serial number and/or service tag.
 You should also be sure to bring a security cable—available at most office-supply stores.
 Also, consider engraving your name and phone number onto any computer equipment you bring to campus.

-You should also bring along any associated documentation, such as warranty information, operating system disks, restore disks, software and corresponding licensing information that came with your computer.
+It is also important for you to bring along any associated documentation, such as warranty information, operating system disks, restore disks, software and corresponding licensing information that came with your computer.
 Some manufacturers require you to run a back-up utility to create restore or recovery CD/DVDs.
-We strongly suggest you create these and bring them to campus with you.
+We strongly suggest you create these before you leave home and bring them to campus with you.

-Students bringing their own computers to campus may want to consider bringing a personal printer for their own use.
 Network printing services are available in campus computer labs, Goddard Library and the University Center, but are not currently available in the residential halls.
+Print jobs may be submitted from anywhere and picked up at one of the printing stations.
 Students have a printing allowance allocated each semester and may purchase additional printing credit if they wish to.

-All residence hall rooms at Clark have an active network jack and wireless coverage for students to connect to ClarkNet (the campus network) and the Internet; Ethernet cables are highly recommended for the fastest connection speeds.
-NOTE: Clark is currently in the midst of a wireless network upgrade project, check the link below to see if the residence hall or locations you care most about on campus have been completed yet.
+Clark recently completed a major wireless upgrade project.
+All residence hall rooms have active network jacks and wireless coverage for students to connect to ClarkNet (the campus network) and the Internet.
+Ethernet cables are highly recommended for the fastest connection speeds.